rmwenzel/keras_cnn_fashion_mnist/README.md

 python train_script_local.py
 ```

-To train using Amazon SageMaker use `train_script_sagemaker.py` and [script mode](https://github.com/aws-samples/amazon-sagemaker-script-mode).
+To train in the cloud using Amazon SageMaker use `train_script_sagemaker.py` and [script mode](https://github.com/aws-samples/amazon-sagemaker-script-mode).
-This can be done locally or within a SageMaker notebook instance (see [notebooks](#Notebooks) for more details)[^1]
+This can be done locally or it can be done in a Sagemaker notebook instance [^1].

 ## Notebooks

-There is a Jupyter notebook `explore_data_and_model.ipynb` for exploration of the dataset and the model.
+There are two Jupyter notebooks one for exploration of the dataset and model and another for training, tuning and testing the model using Sagemaker resources.
-There are two Jupyter notebooks for training the model:

-`train_model_local.ipynb`: Train the CNN using local resources, and train using Sagemaker resources from local machine.

-`train_model_sagemaker.ipynb`: Train the CNN directly in a Sagemaker notebook instance.

 ## Environments.